|On this page…|

 |Support signal probing between input and output?||Yes||No|

 |Support Simscape™ platform features, such as local solvers?||Yes||No|

 Groups of interconnected SimRF Circuit Envelope library blocks and the algorithms that model the RF system that they represent comprise the SimRF environment.
 In the SimRF environment, all blocks fall into one of the three following categories.

 These blocks contribute to the physical representation of an RF system.
 Most SimRF Circuit Envelope library blocks fall into this category, including all blocks in the SimRF Elements and Sources libraries.
 For example, a Resistor block can model a source impedance or part of a matching network, and an Amplifier block could model a physical RF amplifier.
 Both of these blocks model physical components.

-Blocks within the SimRF environment connect via bidirectional SimRF signals.
-SimRF signals are an implementation of Simscape physical signals whose defined Through and Across variables represent current and voltage, respectively.
-For an introduction to Simscape software and physical signals, see Basic Principles of Modeling Physical Networks.
+SimRF blocks connect via Simscape electrical terminals and lines.
+For an introduction to Simscape software and physical networks, see Basic Principles of Modeling Physical Networks.